clinical-meteor/cookbook/cookbook/packages.md

 // should go into the /meteor-project/packages/sample_package directory

 Package.describe({
+  // if this value isn't set, meteor will default to the directory name
+  name: "sillySample:exampleFoo",

   // define a message to describe the package
   summary: "This is a sample package that doesn't actually do anything.",

   // update this value before you run 'meteor publish'
   version: "1.2.1",

-  // if this value isn't set, meteor will default to the directory name
-  name: "samplePackage",

   // and add this value if you want people to access your code from Atmosphere
   git: "http://github.com/myaccount/nifty-widget.git"

+  // what to display in atmosphere
+  documentation: 'README.md'
 });

 // If you're bundling an NPM package, be sure to reference the package as a dependency